 Fact 3: Basal insulin controls blood sugar before a surgery.

-When you have diabetes, undergoing surgery brings even more complications.
-Most doctors require their patients to have a blood sugar level between 140 mg/dL and 180 mg/dL before they clear them for the operation.
+When you have diabetes, undergoing surgery brings even more complications. their patients to have a blood sugar level between 140 mg/dL and 180 mg/dL before they clear them for the operation.
 That’s because undergoing surgery with high blood sugar levels can lead to post-operative infections, readmission, longer hospital stays, and even death.
 Many surgeons prescribe basal insulin to improve the blood sugar levels of patients prior to their operation.

 Fact 4: Basal insulin may interact with other drugs.